APKLab/APKLab/README.md

 ## Features

-- Decode all the resources from android app
+- Decode all the resources from an APK
-- Disassemble android app to dalvik bytecode aka smali
+- Disassemble the APK to Dalvik bytecode aka Smali
-- Decompile android app to Java source
+- Decompile the APK to Java source
-- Analyze & Hack effectively with feature rich VS Code
+- Analyze & Hack effectively with feature-rich VS Code
-- Build an APK from smali and resources
+- Build an APK from Smali and resources
-- Sign the APK seamlessly during build
+- Sign the APK seamlessly during the build
 - Install the APK directly from VS Code
-- Support for Apktool-style projects
+- Support for Apktool-style projects (`apktool.yml`)
-- Support for most Apktool cli arguments
+- Support for most Apktool CLI arguments
 - Android resource frameworks management (Coming soon!)
 - Configure your own app signing certificate (Coming soon!)
 - Download and configure missing dependencies
-- Excellent smali language support with [**Smalise**](https://marketplace.visualstudio.com/items?itemName=LoyieKing.smalise)
+- Excellent Smali language support with [**Smalise**](https://marketplace.visualstudio.com/items?itemName=LoyieKing.smalise)
-- Supports Linux, Windows and Mac
+- Supports Linux, Windows, and Mac

 ## Getting Started